 The Leipzig Spring Fair opened its doors on Sunday (12 March) for thousands of tourists and businessmen.

-The Leipzig Spring Fair opened its doors on Sunday (12 March) for thousands of tourists and businessmen.
+Background: The Leipzig Spring Fair opened its doors on Sunday (12 March) for thousands of tourists and businessmen.
 Among those touring the grounds on Sunday were East Germany's Communist Party leader Erich Honecker and Prime Minister Willi Stoph.
 In all, over nine thousand exhibitors from 60 contrives are displaying goods at the fair, with East Germany being the largest of the exhibitors.

 Restructuring has transferred some industrial sectors to Leipzig's Autumn Fair, so the Spring event concentrates on machine tools, heavy machinery, farm machinery and electronics and data equipment.